nilp0inter/nix-oci-hashes/README.md

 - **Auditable**: Git history shows exactly when and what was updated
 - **Flexible**: Supports multiple versioning strategies and registries
 - **Native Integration**: Works seamlessly with `nix flake update`
+- **Docker-First Apps**: Focuses on applications that truly benefit from containerization

 ## License